-Here's a dectet of strategy games from around the world for you to play over the 'Olympic' summer when athletes from many nations will be gathering in London for the 2012 Olympics.
+Here's a dectet of strategy games from around the world for you to play over the 'Olympic' summer when athletes from many nations will be gathering in Rio for the 2016 Olympics.

 Try playing outdoors - at the park, on the beach, in the garden - and use stones, pebbles, shells or acorns for 'counters'.

-See if you can find a winning strategy - see if you an become the Achi champion, for example, amongst your family and friends.
+See if you can find a winning strategy - can you an become the Achi champion, for example, amongst your family and friends?

 This game is known as Pong hau k'i in China and Ou-moul-ko-no in Korea.
 Find a friend to play or try the interactive version online.